Bibz87/youtube-notifier/README.md

 ## Known Issues

-* Videos published close to script run time will aren't notified
+* Videos published close to script run time will not trigger a notification email
 * Livestreams are interpreted as regular videos
 * Premiered videos are interpreted as already available videos